 There are more than 150 dog breeds, and each has unique characteristics.

-Choosing a dog for you and your family out of all the available dog breeds is quite an overwhelming process to go through.
-Best breeds of dogs come in all shapes and sizes.
+Choosing a dog for you and your family out of all the available dog breeds is quite an overwhelming process.
+The best breeds of dogs come in all shapes and sizes.

 While some are better suited to live on a farm, others make great apartment dogs.
-Some are docile and friendly while others bark or howl a lot.
+Some are docile and friendly, while others bark or howl a lot.
 Some may be aggressive and ferocious at times.

 Do you want an independent dog?
 Or one that sticks to your side?

 What's your energy level?
 Do you want a dog who needs a lot of exercise or one that is happy snuggling with you on the couch?